 What Protestant denominations make the sign of the cross?
 Why don’t most Protestants make the sign of the cross?
 What is the biblical basis for making the sign of the cross for Catholics and Protestants who do it?
 Keep reading to learn the answers to these questions and others.

-While most Protestant denominations don’t make the sign of the cross, a few practice it with varying degrees of frequency.
-The Lutheran and Methodist traditions both incorporate tracing a cross in the air over a person to externally symbolize an inward truth.
+Most Protestant denominations don’t make the sign of the cross.
+The Lutheran and Methodist traditions incorporate tracing a cross in the air over a person to symbolize an inward truth externally.

-- Lutheranism: Lutheranism has the most extensive history of making the sign of the cross in comparison to all other Protestant traditions.
-The tradition’s founder, Martin Luther (1483-1546), encouraged Christians to make the sign of the cross routinely (see below), which cemented the practice in the spiritual lives of many Lutherans.
+- Lutheranism: Lutheranism has the most extensive history of making the sign of the cross compared to all other Protestant traditions.
+The tradition’s founder, Martin Luther (1483-1546), encouraged Christians to make the sign of the cross routinely (see below) and cemented the practice in the spiritual lives of many Lutherans.
 Lutheran denominations, like the Wisconsin Evangelical Lutheran Synod and the Evangelical Lutheran Church of America, teach that their members have the freedom to cross themselves or not (more below).

-- Methodism: The founder of Methodism, John Wesley, encouraged Christians to make the sign of the cross on certain occassions such as after baptizing children.
-The United Methodist Church and the Methodist Episcopal Church have traditions that include tracing the cross over adults and children on special occassions like Ash Wednesday.
+- Methodism: The founder of Methodism, John Wesley, encouraged Christians to make the sign of the cross on certain occasions such as after baptizing children.
+The United Methodist Church and the Methodist Episcopal Church have traditions that include tracing the cross over adults and children on special occasions like Ash Wednesday.

 Protestant traditions answer this question differently, but one, two, or all three of the reasons below are often cited:

 - It lacks a clear biblical basis: Many Protestants believe that the biblical basis for making the sign of the cross is weak (more below).
-This doesn’t necessarily mean making the sign of the cross is wrong, but it does mean that it’s not mandatory.
+This doesn’t necessarily mean making the cross sign is wrong, but it does mean it’s not mandatory.

-- It’s a violation of the second commandment: Some Protestants believe that because the sign of the cross is an image, even if an invisible one, that it is a violation of the second of the 10 commandments: ““You shall not make for yourself a carved image, or any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth.”
+- It’s a violation of the second commandment: Some Protestants believe that because the sign of the cross is an image, even if an invisible one, it is a violation of the second of the ten commandments: “You shall not make for yourself a carved image, or any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth.”
 (Exod.
 20:4, ESV)

 Protestants, Catholics, and Eastern Orthodox often cite three verses in defense of crossing themselves.
-None of the verses cited specifically mention tracing the shape of a cross over their head and chest, but practitioners believe crossing themselves is an application of what these verses describe.
+None of the verses cited specifically mention tracing the shape of a cross over their head and chest.
+Still, practitioners believe crossing themselves is an application of what these verses describe.
 (Also see Here’s Why Protestants Reject the Authority of the Pope)

 - Genesis 4:15: “Then the LORD said to him, ‘Not so!
 If anyone kills Cain, vengeance shall be taken on him sevenfold.’
 And the LORD put a mark on Cain, lest any who found him should attack him.”
 (ESV)